-capacity (inherited from SResource) this attribute may be used to specify the communication QoS characteristic; as noted, the details of this are out of scope for this specification. isShared this Boolean attribute indicates whether this connection is shared or dedicated to a single client.
+Attributes capacity (inherited from SResource) this attribute may be used to specify t communication QoS characteristic; as noted, the details of this a out of scope for this specification. isShared this Boolean attribute indicates whether this connection is shared or dedicated to a single client.
 In the latter case, the corresponding client has to have its "private" attribute set. hiPriority the highest priority of communications stimuli that can be passed through this connection (the priority is an RT CORBA priority); if the loPriority value is omitted, then this connection does not represent a banded connection. loPriority the lowest priority of communication stimuli that can be passed through this connection; note that this integer value must be less than or equal to the hiPriority attribute.
-Associations response the set of responses that use this connection. rTCserver the RT CORBA server to which this connection is attached. accessControlPolicy (inherited from ProtectedResource via SResource) this is the access control policy that is used to access the channel. host the communication channel that implements this connection
+Associations response the set of responses that use this connection. rTCserver the RT CORBA server to which this connection is attached. accessControlPolicy (inherited from ProtectedResource via SResource) this is the access control policy that is used to access the channel.